Innova Drilling & Intervention

 Data Sync Rules

 Once the data sync has been set up, any well on the local user’s database will begin syncing with the equivalent well on the organization’s server database, provided the wells have the exact same database tree structure and the relevant Well Status assigned, based on the companies setup.
-Note, this means that a name change at any level in the database tree will break the link and prevent synchronisation.
+Note, this means that a name change at any level in the database tree will break the link and prevent synchronization.
 If required, database tree name changes MUST be made both on the local and the server databases.

 When the sync downloads data from the server to the local user’s database, this is defined as a ‘pull’.
 This typically happens when the local user opens the relevant dialog.
 Note that the sync will never pull data that could effect the well trajectory on the local database.
 For example, changes made to surveys on the server will NOT be pulled down.